-The receive path block diagram for the AD9865 (or AD9866) is shown in Figure 68.
-The receive signal path consists of a 3-stage RxPGA, a 3-pole programmable LPF, and a 10-bit (or 12-bit) ADC.
-Note that the additional two bits of resolution offered by the AD9866 result in a 3 dB to 5 dB lower noise floor depending on the RxPGA gain setting and LPF cutoff frequency.
+The receive path block diagram for the AD9866 (or AD9865) is shown in Figure 68.
+The receive signal path consists of a 3-stage RxPGA, a 3-pole programmable LPF, and a 12-bit (or 10-bit) ADC.
+Note that the additional 2 bits of resolution offered by the AD9866 (vs. the AD9865) result in a 3 dB to 5 dB lower noise floor depending on the RxPGA gain setting and LPF cutoff frequency.
 Also working in conjunction with the receive path is an offset correction circuit.
 These blocks are discussed in detail in the following sections.
 Note that the power consumption of the RxPGA can be modified via Register 0x13 as discussed in the Power Control and Dissipation section.